slexisvn/query_engine/docs/05-storage/42-pages-caching-and-btree.md

 # 42. Pages, caching, and the B-tree

-> After this chapter you will know what a page is in this engine, why the page cache has a cliff at exactly its own capacity, why the scan path steps around that cliff by never using the cache at all, and how a B-tree turns a `WHERE` clause into six row addresses.
+> After this chapter you will be able to trace page reuse and eviction, then follow a B-tree lookup from a key to row addresses.

 ## The question